decent-chat/decent/docs/api.md

   * `sessionID`: (via URL path) the session ID to fetch.
 The session must exist.

 Returns `{success: true, user}` if successful, where `user` is a [user object](#user-object) of the user which the session represents.
 This endpoint is useful when grabbing information about the logged in user (e.g. at the startup of a client program, which may display the logged in user's username in a status bar).
 Does not require [authorization](#authorization).

-If authorization is enabled, the extra field `userAuthorized` (a boolean specifying whether the session's user is authorized or not) is given, as well as `authorizationMessage` (a message [specific to the server](#list-of-server-settings)) if the user is not authorized.

 ## WebSocket events